-Term Definition Choice County A county that has more than one program contractor available to ALTCS customers who are age 65 or older (elderly) or have a physical disability (EPD).
+Term Definition A county that has more than one program contractor available to ALTCS customers who are age 65 or older (elderly) or have a physical disability (EPD).
 Currently, Maricopa, Gila, Pinal and Pima are choice counties.
-Conflict of Interest When a person is employed by or somehow related to a business or entity with a financial interest in the customer's enrollment or placement.
+When a person is employed by or somehow related to a business or entity with a financial interest in the customer's enrollment or placement.